gitlabhq/gitlabhq/README.md

 - Used by more than 100,000 organizations, GitLab is the most popular solution to manage Git repositories on-premises
 - Completely free and open source (MIT Expat license)

-## Hiring

-We're hiring developers, support people, and production engineers all the time, please see our [jobs page](https://about.gitlab.com/jobs/).

 ## Editions

 There are two editions of GitLab:

 - GitLab Community Edition (CE) is available freely under the MIT Expat license.
 - GitLab Enterprise Edition (EE) includes [extra features](https://about.gitlab.com/pricing/#compare-options) that are more useful for organizations with more than 100 users.
 To use EE and get official support please [become a subscriber](https://about.gitlab.com/pricing/).

+## Licensing

+See the [LICENSE](LICENSE) file for licensing information as it pertains to files in this repository.

+## Hiring

+We're hiring developers, support people, and production engineers all the time, please see our [jobs page](https://about.gitlab.com/jobs/).

 ## Website